smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-install.md

    > Beginning in Windows 11, version 24H2, Windows Sandbox adheres to the mouse settings of the host system.
    >
    > If you are on an older build and if the host system is set to use a left-handed mouse, you must apply these settings in Windows Sandbox manually when Windows Sandbox starts.
 Alternatively, you can use a sandbox configuration file to run a logon command to swap the mouse setting.
 For an example, see [Example 3](windows-sandbox-configure-using-wsb-file.md#example-3).

+## Try WSB preview features by joining the Windows Insider Program

+To try the most recent features or updates to WSB, join the [Windows Insiders Program](https://insider.windows.com/getting-started).
+Once you have joined Windows Insiders, you can choose the channel you would like to receive preview builds from inside the Windows settings menu.
+You can choose from:

+- **Dev channel**: Most recent updates, but low stability.
+- **Beta channel**: Ideal for early adopters, more reliable builds than the Dev channel.
+- **Release Preview channel**: Preview fixes and key features on the next version of Windows just before its available to the general public.